JakeSaunders/FFb.EndSeasonDST/README.md

-# Which Fantasy Football Defense has the Weakest Strenght of Schedule for the Fantasy playoffs?
+# Which Fantasy Football Defense has the Weakest Strength of Schedule for the Fantasy playoffs?

 The R code in **playoff.DST.R** makes a heatmap showing which NFL Defense have the weakest strenth of schedule during the weeks of the fantasy playoffs.
 It requires two csv files as inputs, which I copy-pasted and manual cleaned from ESPN.com's NFL fantasy interface.